Hat Yai

 Introduction

 If you have a medical or dental problem, Hat Yai is a very good place to be as there is a big emphasis on healthcare.
-The Prince of Songkla University has highly respected medical, dental, nursing, pharmaceutical science, and traditional Thai medicine faculties.
+In terms of education, the Prince of Songkla University has highly respected medical, dental, nursing, pharmaceutical science, traditional Thai medicine and veterinary faculties.
 There are also a couple of independent nurse training establishments elsewhere in town and a nursing college in nearby Songkhla.

 There are hundreds of pharmacies, and a host of small medical and dental clinics in the town.
-In addition there are two public hospitals, military hospitals, and four private hospitals.
+There are two public hospitals, four private hospitals and some military hospitals.

 The Bangkok hospital in Hat Yai - Click for larger image